Friday Fictioneers – The Easel

 Friday fictioneers is a weekly challenge set by Rochelle Wisoff Fields to write a 100-word story in response to a photo prompt.
 You can find other stories here

-Friday Fictioneers – Moment of Decision
+Friday Fictioneers – The Devil’s Chord

 .